mitjafelicijan/probe/README.md

 | [zig-kv-store](./zig-kv-store)   | zig-0.11.0 | Simple Key-value store that mimics memcached written in Zig.   |
 | [zig-wad](./zig-wad)             | zig-0.11.0 | Reads doom.wad and extracts the identification header.         |
 | [zig-os-props](./zig-os-props)   | zig-0.11.0 | Detects properties of the target operating system.             |

+## License

+[probe](https://github.com/mitjafelicijan/probe) was written by [Mitja Felicijan](https://mitjafelicijan.com) and is released under the BSD zero-clause license, see the LICENSE file for more information.